phil-opp/talk-konstanz-may-2018/content/index.md

 ---

-# OS Develoment in Rust
+# OS Development in Rust

 - **Writing an OS in Rust**: Tutorials for basic functionality
     - Booting, testing, CPU exceptions, page tables